The discovery process can make you, as a plaintiff, feel like you are the one on trial. In a very real way, you are.

 If you’ve made a wage loss claim in your personal injury lawsuit, how much money you’ve made in the past is relevant to proving or disproving the amount to which you claim to be entitled.

-So, why is the defense asking for more than just last year’s tax records?
-Well, last year may have been an unusually good or bad year for you, and may not be indicative of how much you would make on average in the future.
+So, why is the defense asking for more than last year’s tax records?
+Last year may have been unusually good or bad for you and may not indicate how much you would make on average in the future.
 Multiple years of tax records give a more complete picture of your “future wage loss” claim.
 Was your income increasing or decreasing over the past few years?
 How drastically did your average income change after the accident?
 Did you work more than one job?
-Answers to these questions are are readily discernible from tax records of employees whose income is reported on a W-2 form.
+Answers to these questions are readily discernible from tax records of employees whose income is reported on a W-2 form.

 For the self-employed, the request for tax records usually reveals a lot more.
-If you structured your business to minimize your taxable income, you may find your wage loss claim much harder to prove, as it requires explaining your business model, which a jury might not understand.
+If you structured your business to minimize your taxable income, you might find your wage loss claim much harder to prove, as it requires explaining your business model, which a jury might not understand.
 Always tell your lawyer if you anticipate a problem with your tax returns.
-You won’t be the first client that has had prior income issues, and attorney-client privilege prevents your attorney from telling anyone else about it.
+You won’t be the first client with prior income issues; attorney-client privilege prevents your attorney from telling anyone else about it.

-The self-employed plaintiff’s tax returns will also reveal whether the plaintiff had to hire help or increase existing employees’ hours to compensate for his or her inability to perform their job.
+The self-employed plaintiff’s tax returns will also reveal whether the plaintiff had to hire help or increase existing employees’ hours to compensate for their inability to perform their jobs.
 It will reflect whether the plaintiff’s reduction in income was due to an increase in the costs of the business, such as raw material costs or wholesale prices.

-Requests for tax returns are clearly calculated to lead to admissible evidence in all cases in which a wage loss claim is made.
-More often than not, they will support your claim (assuming you told the truth about how much you earn).
+Requests for tax returns are calculated to lead to admissible evidence in all cases in which a wage loss claim is made.
+They will often support your claim (assuming you told the truth about how much you earn).
 If they don’t, you should let your attorney know as soon as possible so you can discuss how to proceed.

 Why Did the Defense Attorney Ask Me for the Names of Friends and Co-workers?

-Questions about people who knew you since before your accident occurred most often come up in the plaintiff’s deposition.
+Questions about people who knew you before your accident often appear in the plaintiff’s deposition.
 The motive for these questions is pretty obvious.
-These people, commonly referred to as “before and after witnesses,” can confirm or refute your claim as to how the accident has affected your life.
+These people, commonly called “before and after witnesses,” can confirm or refute your claim about how the accident has affected your life.
 They might also know of prior (or subsequent) injuries that you did not disclose.
-Plaintiffs worry about these questions, which usually include requests for phone numbers and addresses of these people, because they envision their friends and co-workers being harassed by the defense lawyer or a private investigator.
+Plaintiffs worry about these questions, which usually include requests for phone numbers and addresses of these people because they envision their friends and co-workers being harassed by the defense lawyer or a private investigator.

 The likelihood of your friends and co-workers being contacted by the defense is directly related to the value of your claim.
-The more your claim is potentially worth, the more likely it is that these people will be contacted.
-Believe it or not, sometimes the defense attorney asks about your friends and co-workers without any intention of ever contacting them.
+The more your claim is worth, the more likely these people will be contacted.
+Believe it or not, sometimes the defense attorney asks about your friends and co-workers without the intention of ever contacting them.
 Why would he or she do that?
 Because the mere threat of these people being called is enough to make most plaintiffs answer questions more honestly.
-As a precaution, you should let these people know that the defense may contact them, and make sure that they are up to speed on your condition and your claims.
+As a precaution, you should inform these people that the defense may contact them and ensure they are up to speed on your condition and claims.

-When you make a claim for personal injury, generally all of your medical records are discoverable.
-The defense is looking for pre-existing conditions, subsequent injuries, inconsistencies in your complaints from doctor to doctor and any statements you made to your doctors which might contradict your claims.
+Your related medical records are generally discoverable when you claim personal injury damages.
+The defense is looking for pre-existing conditions, subsequent injuries, inconsistencies in your complaints from doctor to doctor, and any statements you made to your doctors that might contradict your claims.

-If, before your accident, you treated for a chronic condition which caused pain, such as rheumatoid arthritis, that would be relevant to your accident claim because your baseline pain level would be higher than an average person’s.
-For example, if your accident-related injuries cause you to experience pain that ranks 5 out of 10 on the pain scale, a defense lawyer would want to know that your pre-accident pain level was 2 out of 10, and not 0 out of 10.
+If, before your accident, you were treated for a chronic condition that caused pain, such as rheumatoid arthritis, that would be relevant to your accident claim because your baseline pain level would be higher than an average person’s.
+For example, if your accident-related injuries cause you to experience pain that ranks 5 out of 10 on the pain scale, a defense lawyer would want to know that your pre-accident pain level was 2 out of 10 and not 0 out of 10.

 What about mental health records?
-If you are claiming emotional distress, also known as “loss of enjoyment of life” damages, prior mental health treatment is relevant because a certain degree of your emotional distress may have been pre-existing.
-If you absolutely do not want to produce your mental health records due to sensitive or embarrassing information contained therein, you will generally need to drop your emotional distress claim.
+If you claim emotional distress, also known as “loss of enjoyment of life,” damages, prior mental health treatment is relevant because a certain degree of your emotional distress may have been pre-existing.
+If you do not want to produce your mental health records due to sensitive or embarrassing information contained therein, you will generally need to drop your emotional distress claim.

-Note that emotional distress is not the same thing as “pain and suffering.”
-Pain and suffering refers purely to physical pain, which you should still be able to bring without having to disclose mental health records — although it should be noted that certain mental conditions can exacerbate physical pain.
-Even if you don’t have one of these conditions, the defense may be entitled to see your mental health records to verify this if you choose to maintain a claim for pain and suffering.
-If your mental health records show that you don’t have a condition which would affect your pain levels, they would not be admissible at trial.
+Note that emotional distress is different from “pain and suffering.”
+Pain and suffering refer purely to physical pain, which you should still be able to bring without having to disclose mental health records — although it should be noted that certain mental conditions can exacerbate physical pain.
+Even if you don’t have one of these conditions, the defense may be entitled to see your mental health records to verify this if you maintain a claim for pain and suffering.
+If your mental health records show that you don’t have a condition that would affect your pain levels, they would not be admissible at trial.
 In this case, you’d need to decide whether you can live with the defense lawyer seeing your records (which he or she would not be able to disseminate) as long as the jury never sees them.

 Why Did the Defense Attorney Ask Me for Any Photographs or Videos of Me for the Past Several Years?

 “A picture is worth a thousand words.”
-One photograph or video of you doing something you claim to be incapable of doing can cripple your case, e.g., windsurfing or golfing after claiming that your accident caused you to suffer from crippling back pain.
-Also, if you claimed to have led an active lifestyle prior to the accident, a complete lack of photographic evidence may lead a jury to believe that you were really a couch potato.
+One photograph or video of you doing something you claim to be incapable of doing can cripple your case, e.g., windsurfing or golfing, after claiming that your accident caused you to suffer from crippling back pain.
+Also, if you claimed to have led an active lifestyle before the accident, a complete lack of photographic evidence may lead a jury to believe you were a couch potato.

 - Some of the “standard interrogatories” I referenced at the beginning of this article may strike you as strange.
 You will likely have to answer questions such as:

 - Have you ever gone by any other names?
-If yes, list all other names and/or aliases you have used and the years in which you used them.
+If yes, list all other names and/or aliases you have used and the years you used them.

 - List all current and prior spouses and the years you were married to each.

-- List all addresses at which you resided for the past 10 years
+- List all addresses at which you resided for the past ten years

-- List all people who have resided with you for a month or longer, starting from the 5 years preceding the accident through the date of answering these interrogatories.
+- List all people who have resided with you for a month or longer, from the five years preceding the accident to the date of answering these interrogatories.

 Again, these questions were not designed specifically for you.
-They are standard questions that help the defense track down (if they choose to do so) all potential witnesses who have knowledge of your pre- and post-accident condition.
-Will a cousin who lived with you for 3 months, 5 years prior to your accident have anything important to say?
-Probably not, but a friend who moved in with you shortly after the accident for 6 weeks might.
-A defense lawyer can only evaluate the potential evidentiary usefulness of a witness if he or knows that the witness exists and may have had access to certain useful information.
+They are standard questions that help the defense track down (if they choose to do so) all potential witnesses who know your pre- and post-accident condition.
+Will a cousin who lived with you five years before your accident have anything important to say?
+Probably not, but a friend who moved in with you shortly after the accident for six weeks might.
+A defense lawyer can only evaluate the potential evidentiary usefulness of a witness if he or she knows that the witness exists and may have had access to certain helpful information.

-Prior names you used (including maiden names and former married names) are useful to tracking down medical records and insurance claim records.
-The same is true for prior addresses, especially if those addresses are from different states.
-These types of questions may seem irrelevant or weird to you, but keep in mind that they may have resulted in extremely useful information in other cases, and there is no way for the defense to know how you will answer them without asking.
+Prior names you used (including maiden names and former married names) are helpful in tracking down medical records and insurance claim records.
+The same is true for prior addresses, especially those from different states.
+These types of questions may seem irrelevant or weird to you but remember that they may have resulted in extremely useful information in other cases, and there is no way for the defense to know how you will answer them without asking.

 Concerned About a Specific Discovery Request Not Covered in This Article?

-If you’ve received a discovery request not covered in this article and you can’t figure out why the defense sent it to you, feel free to contact me (I’m always looking to update our articles).
+If you’ve received a discovery request not covered in this article and can’t figure out why the defense sent it to you, don’t hesitate to contact me (I’m always looking to update our articles).
 I had to disable the comments section because of spam comments.